jeromerg/NCase/README.md

 # NCase *(Pre-Alpha !!)*

-NCase allows you to define compactly one or more sets of cases directly on C# objects.
-As you iterate the cases, the objects are re-set in the state defined by the case, so that you can use them freely to perform further actions.
+NCase allows you to define compactly one or more sets of cases directly in C#.
+While you iterate the set of cases, each case is written into C# objects.
+You can freely use them to perform any further actions.

-A typical usage is then to inject the cases into a parametrized test.
+A typical usage is to inject the cases into a parametrized test.
 On a system under test (SUT) with a few inputs (dimensions) you quickly reach a few dozen of cases to test (i.e. 3 dimensions with 4 values generate 4 x 4 x 4 = 64 test cases).
 64 unit tests are hard to write and to maintain.
 That's why test frameworks like NUnit support parametrized tests.
-But even parametrized are hard to maintain, because you have to define all cases one by one.
+But even parametrized are hard to maintain, because you have to define all cases one by one, repeating almost everything from one case to the other.
 That's where NCase comes to rescue: you can simplify the cases definition by using trees.
 You can combine multiple set of cases together and easily generate the cartesian product of them.

 Here is an example (see unit test to get the code):